-This program is designed to provide a broad theoretical and practical foundation, based on courses chosen from several academic fields, for persons who deal in their daily work with problems of delinquency, criminal behavior and the treatment of offenders.
+program of degree courses is designed to provide broad connectical and practical foundations for persons who deal in daily work with problems of delinquency, criminal behavior the treatment of offenders.

-Applicants are expected to have high school graduation or equivalent.
-The program is intended primarily for working officers in the police forces, in Federal and Provincial correctional services and custodial institutions, and for court workers.
-It is open, however, to any interested and qualified persons.
+Example 1 Second and the program are expected to have high school pluation, or equivalent.
+While intended primarily for working ters in the police forces, in federal or provincial correctional ters and custodial institutions, and for court workers, the term is open also to interested and qualified persons.